bwees/orca_coreone/README.md

 ![core one](docs/coreone.png)
 ![orcaslicer](docs/OrcaSlicer.png)

+> [!NOTE]
+> This branch contains work for developing a PR'able version of the CORE One Profiles.

 This repository houses work-in-progress OrcaSlicer print profiles for the Prusa CORE One.
 Each commit has a build action that creates orca_printer profiles for easy download and testing.
 The end goal of this repo is to PR to OrcaSlicer upstream and be available as a built-in profile.

 > [!WARNING]